taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ## Middleware in Redux

 In Redux, you can use a middleware.
 Every dispatched action in Redux flows through this middleware.
-You can opt-in a specif feature in between dispatching an action and the moment it reaches the reducer.
+You can opt-in a specific feature in between dispatching an action and the moment it reaches the reducer.

 There are useful libraries out there to opt-in feature into your Redux middleware.
 In the following, you will get to know one of them: [redux-logger](https://github.com/evgenyrodionov/redux-logger).
 When you use it, it doesn't change anything in your application in production.
 But it will make your life easier as developer when dealing with Redux in development.
 What does it do?
 It simply logs the actions in your developer console with `console.log()`.
 As a developer, it gives you clarity on which action is dispatched and how the previous and the new state are structured.

 But where to apply the middleware?
-The stores can be initilaized with a middleware.
+The stores can be initialized with a middleware.
 The `createStore()` functionality from Redux takes as third argument an enhancer.
 The redux library comes with one of these enhancers: `applyMiddleware()`.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~